List of Shortland Street characters introduced in 1993: Jonathon McKenna

+Lionel Skeggins

-Lionel SkegginsLionel Skeggins was the eccentric friend of Leonard Dodds (Marton Csokas).
+Lionel Skeggins was the eccentric friend of Leonard Dodds (Marton Csokas).
 He arrived in a guest role for Leonard's wedding in 1993 and returned in a regular role the following year.
 He stayed on the show for 5 years and since his departure has become iconic and a fan favourite.

+Patrick Neilson

-Patrick NeilsonPatrick Neilson was the second eldest son of Marj Neilson (Elizabeth McRae) and Tom Neilson (Adrian Keeling).
-He made a single guest appearance, portrayed by an uncredited actor for his father's funeral in November 1993.
+Patrick Neilson was the second eldest son of Marj Neilson (Elizabeth McRae) and Tom Neilson (Adrian Keeling).
+He was referenced throughout 1992 including attending a dinner at Marj and Tom's house off-screen, before making a single guest appearance, portrayed by an uncredited actor for his father's funeral in November 1993.
+Patrick got on well with Doctor Leonard Rossi-Dodds (Marton Csokas) at the wake, and shared insights from his career in Agriculture research specialising in bees.

+Jean-Luc Mafart

-Jean-Luc MafartJean-Luc Mafart was the French husband of Alison Raynor (Danielle Cormack).
+Jean-Luc Mafart was the French husband of Alison Raynor (Danielle Cormack).
 The two married following Alison's departure from Shortland Street however it was not long before Alison had returned to Ferndale with the claim her husband was an international terrorist and was abusive.
 Jean-Luc himself showed up in town and was quick to suss out the locals in his search for Alison.
 Steve (Andrew Binns) was shocked when he discovered Jean-Luc had broken into his house and Hone (Temuera Morrison) was forced to pretend he dyed his hair black to explain Alison's hair dye that Jean-Luc discovered.
 Jean-Luc eventually found Alison and followed her to her parents farm.
 The two had a showdown on the barn roof and Jean-Luc slipped and fell to his death.
 Alison and Darryl (Mark Ferguson) covered up the crime before Alison fled New Zealand.

+Adam Brady

-Adam BradyAdam Brady was the mentally disturbed possible son of Jenny Harrison (Maggie Harper).
+Adam Brady was the mentally disturbed possible son of Jenny Harrison (Maggie Harper).
 Nick (Karl Burnett) began to get annoyed when Adam followed him home after school and Jenny eventually confronted Adam on Christmas.
 It soon turned out Adam believed he had been swapped with Nick when the two were newborns in hospital.
 Jenny started to get to know Adam, something which annoyed Nick and made him question his identity.
 Jenny brought Adam's concerns to his mother who revealed Adam was a sufferer of schizophrenia.
 Jenny attempted to cut ties with Adam to spend time with Nick and Adam failed to cope, losing his mind completely.
 He was institutionalized in early 1994.

+Benjamin Marshall

-Benjamin MarshallDr.
-Benjamin Marshall was a long running extra who was for several years, one of the show's longest running characters.
+Dr. Benjamin Marshall was a long running extra who was for several years, one of the show's longest running characters.
 Benjamin appeared in several notable scenes including the 1996 earthquake, Michael McKenna's (Paul Gittins) wake and Kirsty Knight's (Angela Dotchin) final scene.
 The character received a cult following and received lines after being requested by fans.